Robert Rogers (British Army officer): Ranger recruiter

 In 1756, Rogers arrived in Portsmouth, New Hampshire, and began to muster soldiers for the British Crown, using the authority vested in him by Colonel Winslow.
-Rogers' recruitment drive was well supported by the frightened and angry provincials due to attacks by American Indians along the frontier.
+Rogers's recruitment drive was well supported by the frightened and angry provincials due to attacks by American Indians along the frontier.
 In Portsmouth, he also met his future wife Elizabeth Browne, the youngest daughter of Anglican Reverend Arthur Browne.

 Robert's brothers James, Richard, and possibly John all served in Rogers' Rangers.
-Richard died of small pox in 1757 at Fort William Henry.
+Richard died of smallpox in 1757 at Fort William Henry.
 His corpse was later disinterred and mutilated by hostile Indians.

 Rogers and the Rangers

 Rogers raised and commanded the famous Rogers' Rangers that fought for the British during the French and Indian War.
 This militia unit operated primarily in the Lake George and Lake Champlain regions of New York.
 They frequently undertook winter raids against French towns and military emplacements, traveling on sleds, crude snowshoes, and even ice skates across frozen rivers.
 Rogers' Rangers were never fully respected by the British regulars, yet they were one of the few non-Indian forces able to operate in the inhospitable region despite harsh winter conditions and mountainous terrain.

 Rogers showed an unusual talent for commanding his unit in conditions to which the regular armies of the day were unaccustomed.
 He took the initiative in mustering, equipping, and commanding ranger units.
 He wrote an early guide for commanding such units as Robert Rogers' 28 "Rules of Ranging".
-The Queen's York Rangers of the Canadian Army, the U.S. Army Rangers, and the 1st Battalion 119th Field Artillery all claim Rogers as their founder, and "Rogers' Standing Orders" are still quoted on the first page of the U.S. Army's Ranger handbook.
+The Queen's York Rangers of the Canadian Army and the U.S. Army Rangers both claim Rogers as their founder, and "Rogers' Standing Orders" are still quoted on the first page of the U.S. Army's Ranger handbook.

 Rogers was personally responsible for paying his soldiers, and he went deeply into debt and took loans to ensure that they were paid properly after their regular pay was raided during transport.
 He was never compensated by the British Army or government, though he had reason to believe that he should have his expenses reimbursed.